Sri Lanka travel guide

 Passport/Visa Note :

 Most travellers can purchase visas on arrival.
 These must be paid for in USD but the amount varies.
 Visitors should be able to show the immigration officials proof of sufficient funds for their stay in Sri Lanka.
 Passengers must also hold return or onward tickets and all documents needed for the next destination.
 Those who prefer to arrange visas in advance can do so online or at a Sri Lankan embassy.
-Most travellers require an ETA (Electronic Travel Authorization) filled in prior to travel to Sri Lanka - this can be done online at www.eta.gov.lk.
+An ETA (Electronic Travel Authorization) can be issued on arrival but can also be filled in prior to travel to Sri Lanka - this can be done online at www.eta.gov.lk.
 It is highly recommended that passports have at least six months validity remaining after your intended date of departure from your travel destination.
 Immigration officials often apply different rules to those stated by travel agents and official sources.

 Travel Health :